 Why should I hire you?

-First, you need to reread the job description and find the key skills they are looking for.
+First, reread the job description and identify the key skills they are looking for.
 Below are points taken from the job description with emphasis on skill sets.

 So a possible answer to this question is:

-• Mention you work well under pressure and will be able to seat guests quickly during busy times.
+- Mention that you work well under pressure and will be able to seat guests quickly during busy times.

 Questions to ask on a Red Robin Hostess Interview?